University of Memphis UMRF Research Park receives Soft Landings designation

 “Since its inception in 2019, the UMRF Research Park has expanded its services and partnerships in order to recruit startups and companies to relocate to the Memphis area,” said Ted Townsend, chief economic development and government relations officer for the UofM.
 “This Soft Landings designation is a testament to the dedication the UMRF Research Park has to expanding the economic footprint for the Mid-South and adds a high level of credibility to our Research Park and University.”

-The University opened the UMRF Research Park in collaboration with the Office of Economic Development and Government Relations in early 2019 as an innovation hub to attract global talent and enhance the community the University serves.
+The University opened the UMRF Research Park in collaboration with the Government Relations and Policy in early 2019 as an innovation hub to attract global talent and enhance the community the University serves.

 “The University of Memphis UMRF Research Park will make an excellent addition to the InBIA global network of Soft Landings certified entrepreneurship centers,” said Charles Ross, interim president and chief executive officer for the InBIA.
 “The University of Memphis is a hub for entrepreneurship in the region and the range of services offered to support international entrepreneurs will provide significant opportunities for those entrepreneurs seeking to enter the U.S. market.”